Brow Lift with Dr. Kian Eftekhari

 Gravity is a tireless worker all across our bodies, but in some areas its effects are more evident than others.
 Take our brows, for instance.
 Gravity and sagging skin and support muscles can cause our forehead skin and our brows to descend.
 As if this wasn’t enough on its own, these changes can give the appearance that we’re either perpetually tired, sad, or angry.
 Who needs that?

-Fortunately, Dr. Kian Eftekhari specializes in ending the misperceptions by performing brow lift surgery for his Utah patients.
-A brow lift addresses the sagging, elevates the support muscles, removes wrinkles, and makes other changes to rejuvenate the upper third of the face.
+Fortunately, Dr. Kian Eftekhari specializes in ending the misperceptions by performing forehead lift surgery for his Salt Lake City patients.
+A forehead, or brow lift addresses the sagging, elevates the support muscles, removes wrinkles, and makes other changes to rejuvenate the upper third of the face.

 What is a brow lift?

 Also sometimes called a forehead lift, a brow lift focuses solely on the forehead and the brows.
 The goal is to reverse the sagging that has bunched the skin around the brows above the eyes.
 Dr. Eftekhari removes or alters the muscles above the eyes to smooth lines, raise the eyebrows, and bring the tissues back up.
 The end result is a much improved, more alert, younger look.

 Who is are the Ideal Candidates for a Brow Lift?

 Most of our Salt Lake City direct brow lift patients are between the ages of 40 and 65 with sagging brows and noticeable aging on their forehead skin.
 This surgery aims to elevate the brows, especially to accentuate the natural arch of the brow.
 This procedure can also erase the lines and creases on the forehead, and improve any hooding above the eyes.

 Genetics can play a role in how your brows age.
 Some people simply are prone to more sagging and drooping in this area.
 And this can make people think you’re either really tired, sad, or mad most of the time.
 If you get asked about those things, a brow lift could be a great procedure.